 WeChat with this feature rivals Alipay, Alibaba’s digital payment system and opened the door for ‘social commerce’, the integration of e-commerce stores onto the social network.
 With such ease of payment at the ‘touch of a screen’ users are motivated to send, particularly through impulse purchases facilitated by Influencers such as ‘Mr. Bags’ who famously sold over $1M of limited edition luxury products through a WeChat flash sale.
 Stories such as this cemented WeChat’s reputation as a social commerce platform, one that plans on rivaling Alibaba’s e-commerce empire.

 Mini Program to Rival the App Store

-With such a captive and engaged user base ‘mini programmes’ or ‘mini apps’ was launched with the intention of rivaling app stores.
-Mini Programmes are an extension of WeChat official accounts that are designed to enable users to access additional services in a more frictionless way.
+With such a captive and engaged user base ‘mini programs’ or ‘mini apps’ was launched with the intention of rivaling app stores.
+Mini Programs are an extension of WeChat official accounts that are designed to enable users to access additional services in a more frictionless way.

-Local stores, restaurants and services through WeChat do not need to design and build their own app but instead can use WeChat templates and be part of the mini programme system.
-QR codes are an important way of driving traffic to mini programmes as there is no search function, rather they are attached to official accounts which need to actively drive traffic to these apps.
+Local stores, restaurants and services through WeChat do not need to design and build their own app but instead can use WeChat templates and be part of the mini program system.
+QR codes are an important way of driving traffic to mini programs as there is no search function, rather they are attached to official accounts which need to actively drive traffic to these apps.